open-source-archive/pathmux/README.md

 ### Working with the Code

-While it is enough to use `go get` to import the package, when modifying the code, it is worth to cherry-pick from the tasks in the provided simple Makefile.
-If you plan to contribute to the current repository, please make
+While it is enough to use `go get` to import the package, when modifying the code, it is worth cherry-picking from the tasks in the provided simple Makefile.

-sure:
+### Contributing
+See our detailed [contribution guidelines](https://github.com/zalando/pathmux/blob/master/CONTRIBUTING.md).
+If you plan on contributing to the current repository, please make sure:

 1. to run the precommit checks: